Faculty of Theology, Aligarh Muslim University

 The Faculty of Theology is a part of Aligarh Muslim University.
 The faculty has two departments, Sunni Theology and Shia Theology.

 History

 The Faculty of Theology is one of the oldest faculties of Aligarh Muslim University.
 Abdullah Ansari, son-in-law of Muhammad Qasim Nanotawi, the founder of Darul Uloom Deoband, was appointed first Nazime-e-Deeniyat.

 Aligarh Muslim University is the only Indian university to have distinct departments for Sunni and Shia theology.
 These two departments not only provide teaching and research facilities but also manage the religious life of the campus.
 The two are regarded as a living manifestation of Sir Syed's vision of Muslim unity and brotherhood.

-Abdul Lateef Rahmani, Sulaiman Ashraf, Saeed Ahmad Akbarabadi, Ali Naqi Naqvi, Kazim Naqvi, Hafeezullah, Muhammad Taqi Amini, Mujtaba Hasan Kamoonpuri, Fazlur Rahman Ginnori, Kalbe Abid and other scholars have served in this faculty.
+Abdul Lateef Rahmani, Syed Sulaiman Ashraf, Saeed Ahmad Akbarabadi, Ali Naqi Naqvi, Kazim Naqvi, Hafeezullah, Muhammad Taqi Amini, Mujtaba Hasan Kamoonpuri, Fazlur Rahman Ginnori, Kalbe Abid and other scholars have served in this faculty.

 Historians including Zayn al-Abidin Sajjad Meerthi have been members of the faculty.